 Child protection Advice for Volunteers & visitors

-As a school we are committed to safeguarding and meeting the needs of children and we hope this leaflet will provide some useful advice and information when working with children at Nene Valley Primary School.
+As a school we are committed to safeguarding and meeting the needs of children and we hope this information will provide some useful advice and guidance when working with children at Nene Valley Primary School.
 All those who come into contact with children through their every day work whether paid or voluntary have a duty to safeguard and promote the welfare of children.

 Nene Valley Primary School Safeguarding Policy is available from the Policies page.